 - Add a final action parameter to perform the search in the NRC Publications Archive.

 - Here is the completed URL for this example.

 - Link to any specific search by performing a search and then copying the URL from your browser's location bar.

-Use these URLs to link directly to the publications of NRC Institutes, sorted by publication date beginning with the most recently published, using these links.
+Use these URLs to link directly to the publications of specific NRC portfolios or institutes* sorted by publication date beginning with the most recently published, using these links.